 To use the principles of universal design, these issues may cause worse problems for people with certain different abilities, but by fixing the problems altogether, everyone on your site gets a better experience.

 The Caveat: Why I Still Use Sliders

 Having said all of this, there is still one time when I think sliders are appropriate: storytelling.
-Just like a video or a PowerPoint presentation, it may be the case that you have highly-visual, ordered information that forms a cohesive piece of content.3 An example of this is MmofraGhana.org, a site I built for an NGO in Accra, Ghana.
+Just like a video or a PowerPoint presentation, it may be the case that you have highly-visual, ordered information that forms a cohesive piece of content. ((When thought of this way, you might think of sliders as a cheap alternative to a video.))
+An example of this is MmofraGhana.org, a site I built for an NGO in Accra, Ghana.